forbconly/Family/family_data.md

 •	Being a female doctor, she's the first in the family to know about any pregnancies.
 Personality: Hard-working at the hospital and at home, quick-witted, very homely, and welcoming.
 --- PERSON END ---

 --- PERSON START ---
 Name: Priyanka Gupta (alias Sweety)
 Born: 15th June 1978, in Kota
 Relationships:
 •	Eldest daughter of: Laxmi and Kailash Chand Gupta
 •	Granddaughter (Natin) of: Hamir Mal and Shanti Devi
-•	Spouse of: Ashish Gupta (Married in May 2003)
+•	Spouse of: Ashish Gupta (Married on 12th May 2003)
 •	Mother (Mummy) of: Raghav, Nandini
 •	Elder sister (Didi) to: Himanshu, Yamini
 •	Cousin (Didi) to: All other grandchildren of Hamir Mal